6 Hot Restaurants to Book in LA Now

 Kasih, Little Tokyo

-Since opening its doors in north Chinatown at the beginning of the year, the first L.A. restaurant from Momofuku’s David Chang has remained a tough-to-get reservation thanks to delicious, easy-to-share dishes served in an industrial-chic dining room.
+In north Chinatown, the first L.A. restaurant from Momofuku’s David Chang has remained a tough-to-get reservation thanks to delicious, easy-to-share dishes served in an industrial-chic dining room.
 Begin with bing (Chinese griddled bread and dips) and a raw selection that includes Santa Barbara rock crab, then move on to the noodles, crispy pork belly, and, if you’re with a group, a whole plate of smoked, bone-in short ribs served with beef rice, shiso, rice paper, and ssämjang.
 A long list of well-mixed cocktails, rice wine, and local beer rounds out the conviviality.

 NoMad Los Angeles, Downtown LA